oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/styleguide.md

   create a point-type (or use the one already there) and then use this.
   For user-facing functions, please do not use re-purposed lists, arrays, matrices...
+- Input sanity checks should be enabled by default, they can then be disabled internally if they are known to be true, and manually by users.

 ## Naming conventions